Space 2 Talk – support groups for parents & carers

 • chat with other people who ‘get it’ and to off load

-You can attend regularly or just come along as and when.
+We most frequently support with concerns around autism, ADHD, PDA and anxiety but we are not disability specific and all parents and carers are welcome.
+These support groups are informal – you can attend regularly or just come along as and when.
 We support parents of children who attend mainstream and specialist schools.
-No diagnosis is required.
-We most frequently support with concerns around autism, ADHD, PDA, anxiety but we are not disability specific and all parents and carers are welcome.
+No formal diagnosis is required.
 Grandparents and other family members are also welcome to join.

-We have introduced ‘Topic Focus’ at several of our in person Space 2 Talks.
-The first part of the session (30-40 mins) will be semi-structured.
-It may involve a group discussion or our Family Support Officers or Volunteers sharing information or resources.
-It will be informal and an opportunity for parents to share their own experiences and ideas with eachother.
+‘Topic Focus’ will involve a semi-structured group discussion around a topic.
+This may include our Family Support Officers sharing information or resources.
+It will be informal and an opportunity for parents to share their own experiences and ideas with each other.

 Pavilion Cafe, Cricket Pavilion, Rocfort Road ME6 5NQ